Environmental impacts of the consumption of EU and EU countries

 details on model structure and approach

-The Consumption Footprint is a set of 16 LCA-based indicators, aimed at quantifying the environmental impacts of an average EU citizen, based on the consumption of goods in 5 areas (food, mobility, housing, household goods, and appliances) (Sala & Sanyé Mengual, 2022).
+The Consumption Footprint is a Life Cycle Assessment (LCA)- based model used to produce a set of 16 environmental indicators, aimed at quantifying the environmental impacts of an average EU citizen, based on the consumption of goods in five areas (food, mobility, housing, household goods, and appliances) (Sala & Sanyé Mengual, 2022).

 The Consumption Footprint implements the Life Cycle Assessment (LCA) methodology, which entails four main steps:

-4. Interpretation of the results.
+- Interpretation of the results.
 This step is aimed at fulfilling the goal and scope of the study.
-Typical questions which may be answered at this stage are “which are the most impacting stages of the supply chain?”, “which are the effects on the environment of a certain policy?”.
+Typical questions which may be answered at this stage are “which are the stages of the supply chain which result in the highest impacts?”, “which are the effects on the environment of a certain policy?”.
 LCA results are characterised by different sources of uncertainty which should be considered in the interpretation of the results.
 The definition of the life cycle inventory is subject to the availability of average information describing the system.
-In addition, impact assessment models are characterised by uncertainties, which to different extent influence the robustness of the 16 indicators
+In addition, impact assessment models are characterised by uncertainties, which influence the robustness of the 16 indicators to different extents.

-The Consumption Footprint encompasses the five most impacting areas of consumption, i.e. Food, Housing, Mobility, Household Goods, and Appliances.
-For each of them a “Basket of representative Products” has been defined and the environmental impacts of each basket has been calculated through LCA.
-Currently, the Consumption Footprint includes around 165 representative products.
-Environmental impacts of each representative product are multiplied with their consumption intensity based on apparent consumption approach (apparent consumption = production – export + import) or modelling the entire stock (e.g., mobility and housing).
+The Consumption Footprint encompasses the five areas of consumption with higher impacts, i.e. Food, Housing, Mobility, Household Goods, and Appliances.
+For each of them a “Basket of representative Products” has been defined and the environmental impacts of each basket have been calculated through LCA.
+Currently, the Consumption Footprint includes 164 representative products.
+The environmental impacts of each representative product are multiplied with their consumption intensity, based on an apparent consumption approach (apparent consumption = production – exports + imports) or modelling the entire stock (e.g., mobility and housing).

 model inputs